csvass/joplin-inline-todo/README.md

 ### Confluence Style
 Inspired by [this post](https://discourse.joplinapp.org/t/create-a-task-report-plugin-for-a-joplin-note-taking-app/21177) on the Joplin forum.
 This is the preferred style because it uses the markdown checkbox format (making it trivial to check the box and hide the TODO from the summary).

-The basic form is a checkbox, followed any (or all) of: @assignee (this is a primary filtering field, so there can only be one), //date, +tags, and finally the TODO content.
+The basic form is a checkbox, followed any (or all) of: @assignee (this is a primary filtering field, so there can only be one), //date, #tags, and finally the TODO content.

 ```
 I take a lot of notes about various things.
 It can be helpful to
 keep my TODOs together with the content they pertain to.

-- [ ] @TODO Think about how to make a plugin to solve this +joplin
+- [ ] @TODO Think about how to make a plugin to solve this #joplin

 This way the TODO benefits from context.

-- [ ] @TODO +joplin //2022-04-04 Release the TODO plugin!
+- [ ] @TODO #joplin //2022-04-04 Release the TODO plugin!

 I'd still like a way to view all these!
 See below.
 ```